 (g) A decision by the president of a college or university or by the chancellor not to offer an incentive may not be challenged.

 (h) The cost of the incentive is payable by the college or university on whose behalf the president offered the incentive or from the system office budget if the chancellor offered the incentive.
 If a college or university is merged, the remaining cost of any early separation incentive must be borne by the successor institution.
-If a college or university is closed, the remaining cost of any early separation incentive must be borne by the board.
+If a college or university is closed, the remaining cost of any early separation incentive must be borne by the board of trustees.

 (i) Annually, the chancellor and the president of each college or university must report on the number and types of early separation incentives which were offered and utilized under this section.
-The report must be filed annually with the board and with the Legislative Reference Library on or before September 1.
+The report must be filed annually with the board of trustees and with the Legislative Reference Library on or before September 1.